renkun-ken/rlist/README.md

 ### Mapping

-If we want to know the name of each person, we can call `list.map` to map each member by an expression.
+Get the name of each person by calling `list.map` that maps each member by an expression.

 ```r